‘That is one item I wish I still had’: Wichita man scores big on Chiefs 1967 World Championship signed ball

 “I got it for $150,” says Taylor.

-“but now it should be in the three to seven thousand dollar range,” Ruocco says.
+“But now it should be in the three to $7,000 range,” Ruocco says.
 “Sometimes you have sellers remorse.
 That is one item I wish I still had.”

 But for Taylor, he sees more than just dollar signs, he sees the spirit of the Chiefs.